WarningfromFBI/pymatgen_materials_project_api_miner/README.md

 note that to use these scripts, you must have an account on Materials Project (free) so you can generate your own MAPI key (if you find my MAPI key on my scripts, please let me know.

-## requirements
+## Dependencies
-pymatgen 2.0 -- structure miner is completely dependent on this module
+1. pymatgen 2018.3.23

 ## folder structure
+add a directory tree diagram here

 ## mining the api extracted data
 In general, using the api to query the data over an internet connection is slow, so we want to mine everything